What is a late joiner penalty?

-A late joiner penalty is a permanent penalty, added as a percentage of the base premium (not the savings portion).
-It is meant to dissuade or penalise people from not belonging to a medical aid in their youth, when they are presumably healthy, and joining only when they get older, and are a bigger drain on the schemes.
+A late joiner penalty (LJP) is a permanent penalty paid by a medical aid member, added as a percentage of the base premium (not the savings portion) of the plan.
+It is meant to dissuade or penalise members from not belonging to a medical aid in their youth, when they are presumably healthy, and joining only when they get older, and are a bigger drain on the schemes.

-Therefore, members who apply for medical aid coverage and are over 35 years old may have to pay a Late Joiner Penalty.
+Therefore, members who apply for medical aid and who are over 35 years old may have to pay a Late Joiner Penalty.

 - We then work out (A) -(B) to calculate your penalty band.

 You then apply the Penalty Band to the table below:

 - You are 43 years old, and were a member of a medical aid for 5 years since you turned 21: